John Chen is Executive Chairman of BlackBerry’s Board of Directors and Chief Executive Officer.

 John previously held a series of executive positions at Siemens AG, Pyramid Technology Corp., and Burroughs Corp.
 He started his career as a design engineer with Unisys Corp.

-John is actively involved in international relations.
 He has testified before Congress on U.S.–China trade relations.
 In 2005, U.S. President George W. Bush appointed him to serve on the President's Export Council.
 In 2006, he was appointed co-chair of the Secure Borders and Open Doors Advisory Committee.
 Additionally, John chaired the U.S.-China Policy Advisory Roundtable for the Center for Strategic and International Studies (CSIS).
+John is actively involved in international relations.
+He was Chairman of the Committee of 100 from 2009-2011, and has continued to be a member since 1997, with the dedicated mission of furthering U.S.-China relations.

 In recognition of his leadership in building U.S.-Asia relations, John has received awards from the US-Asia Institute, the U.S.-China Policy Foundation, and the California-Asia Business Council.
 For his corporate board work, he has been honored by the U.S.-Pan Asian American Chamber of Commerce Education Foundation.